Student using recording equipment in the CCIXR Smart Stage In Eldon.ONLY TO BE USED IN REFERENCE TO CCIXR.

 • Does it reflect the most positive impression of you and your work?

-Alternative CV’s formats can be particularly effective when using a speculative approach to your job search to gain an employer's attention.
+Creative or alternative CV formats can be particularly effective when using a speculative approach in your job search to help you stand out from the crowd.

 Creative CV Examples

-Take a look at our Creative CV examples for industries including Fashion and textiles, Graphic Design and Illustration.
+Take a look at our Creative CV examples for industries including Computer Games Design, Fashion & Textiles and Graphic Design.

 These examples show creative ways to adapt a standard 2-page CV format.